More FM: Clutha

 92-9 93-7 More FM Clutha is a radio station based in Balclutha the station transmits on 93.7 MHz and 92.9 MHz.
 The station was previously known as Big River Radio with limited local programming and a simulcast of More FM Dunedin outside of local hours, the history of this simulcast goes back to 1992 when Big River Radio ran 4XO programming outside of local programming hours.
 In recent years the station was branded as More FM's Big River Radio during local programming.
 Local programming was removed in 2017 with local announcer Brad Jeffrey moved to Dunedin to present a local daytime show for Dunedin and Balclutha.
 Today More FM Clutha runs network programming at all times with local station ids and adverts.

 Queenstown, Wānaka and Central Otago

 More FM Queenstown, Wanaka and Central Otago broadcasts on 92.0, 99.4 90.3 and 94.3 MHz and covers Queenstown, Wānaka, Alexandra, Cromwell and other parts of Central Otago.
 Initially Queenstown and Central Otago had separate More FM stations.

 More FM Queenstown began broadcasting in Queenstown on 99.2 MHz after local station Resort Radio was rebranded as More FM.
 In 2009 More FM traded places with Q92 The Breeze on the FM dial.
 Previously the Central Otago frequencies operated as More FM Central Otago following a rebrand from Radio Central.
-Following the rebrand to More FM the station remained local between 6am and 7pm however the station operations were gradually integrated with More FM Queenstown and the More FM network.
+Following the rebrand to More FM the station remained local between 6 am and 7 pm however the station operations were gradually integrated with More FM Queenstown and the More FM network.
 Advertising and Station ID's remain localised to both the Queenstown and Central Otago Markets.